ahmedraza1996/ufsa/README.md

 In the first stage, we train the encoder using fixed order temporal optimal transport.
 In the second stage, we train encoder+ transcript decoder along with cross-attention loss for alignment.

-All training scrips for all three datasets are provided with the [pretrained_models](pretrained_models).
+All training scrips for all datasets are provided with the [pretrained_models](pretrained_models).
 For each of the scripts you need to specify the `--data_root`.
 For more information regarding the flags, please look into  the information for each flag in `run.py`.

 #### 50 Salads